maddo/maddo.github.io/_posts/2015-06-19-first-impressions-of-the-evoluent-vertical-mouse.md

 1. It's easier to accidentally click the buttons
  - I didn't notice this either.
 1. Bluetooth wireless doesn't work so well
  - So far so good!
-Lag or noticable loss of precision.
+Lag or noticeable loss of precision.

 Unlike a traditional mouse, the weight and shape of this vertical mouse prevents you from picking it up with one hand when you run out of mousing-space (say: bump into your keyboard or some other item on your desk).
 I quickly figured out that you could tilt the whole mouse right, up on it's side a bit, which is enough to stop it from tracking, and you can easily reposition it at this point.